Category Archives: History

 PUBLISHED APRIL 19, 2025 7pm CT.
 Feature image: Lexington Minute Man, 1899, by H. H. Kitson (c.1863-1947) stands in Lexington Green west of Boston, Massachusetts.
 Although called Minute Man, the statue is meant to represent the local Lexington militiaman, colonists of many ages and backgrounds, who volunteered to be first responders to military and other threats.
 The actual “minute men” was part of an elite subset of militia who were young and fit and able to respond to the greatest danger and challenge.
 Author’s photograph, July 1989.

 H.H.
-Kitson, sculptor of the famous Lexington Minuteman statue, was born in England and emigrated to the United States as a teenager.
-Kitson studied art in Paris and returned to New York City in 1884.
-He relocated to Boston in 1886 where he established a studio, received numerous commissions and taught art, married one of his students, and became the father of three children.
-The statue was commissioned in 1898 for $10,000 by railroad executive, lawyer, state senator, and U.S. Congressman Francis Brown Hayes.
-It was erected in 1899 facing the route of the British advance in 1775 and unveiled on April 19, 1900 for the 125th anniversary of the battle.
+Kitson, sculptor of the famed Lexington Minuteman, was born in England and immigrated to the United States as a teenager.
+After studying art in Paris, he returned to New York in 1884 and moved to Boston two years later, where he established a studio, taught, married one of his students, and raised three children.
+The monument was commissioned in 1898 for $10,000 by railroad executive and U.S. Congressman Francis Brown Hayes, erected in 1899 facing the route of the British advance, and formally unveiled on April 19, 1900, for the 125th anniversary of the battle.
 Public Domain. see – https://monuments.freedomsway.org/monuments/minute-man-statue/ – retrieved April 19, 2025.

-On April 19, 1775, local American militiamen emerged from Buckman Tavern adjacent to the Lexington common and formed two rows on the common to face arriving British troops.
-The militiamen suffered the first casualties of the American Revolution.
-It was here on our visit that we learned about the phrase: “to sleep tight” referring to a Colonial-era bed’s network of tied rope that supported the mattress.
+On April 19, 1775, local militiamen stepped out from Buckman Tavern beside the Lexington common and formed two lines to face the advancing British troops.
+Their stand resulted in the first casualties of the American Revolution.
+During our visit, we also learned that the phrase “sleep tight” comes from the rope‑laced frames that supported Colonial‑era mattresses.
 Author’s photograph, July 1989.

 Author’s wife on Lexington Green where the first shots of the War of American Independence were fired on April 19, 1775.
 Author’s photograph, July 1989.